Skip to Content

 Andrew Cole

-Andrew Cole is a junior reporter entering his second year on staff.
+Andrew Cole is a senior and the News Editor entering his third year on staff.
 In his free time, Andrew enjoys watching sports, hanging out with friends and going to the gym.
-Andrew also plays varsity football for our school.
-Outside of school, Andrew watches his favorite TV shows, The Office and Breaking Bad.
+Andrew also plays varsity football for our school as a linebacker.
+Outside of school, Andrew enjoys watching his favorite TV shows, The Office, Breaking Bad and South Park.
+Andrew also spends time playing rec basketball with friends and family.
+He is looking forward to being the News Editor this year and enjoying his last year on staff.
+In the future Andrew wants to pursue a career in engineering.